Development of an IRVM Program

 A few Iowa counties have planted a lot of native vegetation in roadsides without a roadside manager.
 These counties do not have the same level of vegetation management as those with roadside managers, but they do have access to the LRTF.
 The following are examples of how this can be accomplished:

 Hopefully, these and other similar nascent efforts by counties attempting to establish the use of IRVM principles act as catalysts to eventually hire full-time roadside managers.
 Maintaining healthy roadsides with native vegetation takes a sustained, focused effort.
-A county board of supervisors supporting the implementation of IRVM principles is necessary but not sufficient to make it happen — having an employee in a critical position who wants the program to succeed is crucial.
+A county board of supervisors supporting the implementation of IRVM principles is necessary but not sufficient to make it happen—having an employee in a critical position who wants the program to succeed is crucial.

-Advisory Committee: Community Partners Who Can Help You With Referrals, Advertising, Implementation, and More
+Steering Committee: Community Partners Who Can Help You With Referrals, Advertising, Implementation, and More

 The county engineer, conservation board director, or initial IRVM committee members may recommend people to appoint but the county board of supervisors has the authority to appoint members.
 Committee members often serve three-year staggered terms, which can initially be structured as follows: